Live from the Southern Command in sunny South Florida.

 And they didn't like that.

-This is media people and uh uh any numbers.
+This is media people and any numbers.

 So this is a montage of Wednesday, yesterday, last night, and this morning.

-And and the look, they're not alone.
+And look, they're not alone.

-I mean, they I guess the prevailing wind in Washington on our side is that this is no way this bill can ever work.
+I mean, I guess the prevailing wind in Washington on our side is that this is no way this bill can ever work.

 It's going to collapse.